Our Worship & Vocal Ministry

 Our Worship is silent and unprogrammed, and subject to the guidance of the Holy Spirit.

-A period of time, perhaps twenty minutes, is used to center into an inward stillness.
+A period of time at the beginning is used to center into an inward stillness.

 Spoken messages come from the spiritual depth of one's life and from the leading of the Holy Spirit.